qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ## API Lockdown

-The QIX Engine can be configured to restrict access to certain APIs (known as _API lockdown_).
+QIX Engine can be configured to restrict access to certain APIs (known as _API lockdown_).
 The lockdown level is set on the QIX Engine instance, meaning that API restrictions is applied to all connections served by the specific QIX Engine instance.

-The QIX Engine can be configured to lockdown API access using the following command line parameter:
+QIX Engine can be configured to lockdown API access using the following command line parameter:

 `-S EnableAccessControl=1`